 Before the Opium Wars, intense British interest in China had led to an extraordinary 1757 decree by the Chinese Emperor requiring that British Traders seeking to trade with China could only do so from the port of Canton.

-Although the British East India Company had built a factory in Canton, by 1800 it was importing more than 20 million Pounds of Tea leaf per year because of a growing Trade deficit caused by a greater demand for Chinese Tea than the goods produced by the British Factories at Canton for sale to the Chinese.
+The First Drug War in History can be explained by the fact that although the British East India Company had built a factory in Canton, by 1800 it was importing more than 20 million Pounds of Tea leaf per year because of a growing Trade deficit caused by a greater demand for Chinese Tea than the goods produced by the British Factories at Canton for sale to the Chinese.

-British Opium Trader William Jardine and his associates flourished and made a fortune from the Chinese Opium Trade.
+British Opium Trader William Jardine and his associates were in control of this illegal Opium Drug Trade that led the Opium Wars.